Maleick/byvalver/assets/docs/OBFUSCATION_STRATS.md

 ## Overview

 BYVALVER implements a comprehensive suite of obfuscation strategies that are applied during the first pass of biphasic processing.
-These strategies are designed to increase the complexity and analytical difficulty of shellcode before bad-character elimination is applied (v3.0: generic bad-character elimination, v2.x: null-byte elimination only).
+These strategies are designed to increase the complexity and analytical difficulty of shellcode before bad-byte elimination is applied (v3.0: generic bad-byte elimination, v2.x: null-byte elimination only).
 The obfuscation layer adds significant anti-analysis features that make reverse engineering more difficult.

-**Note (v3.0):** Obfuscation strategies work in conjunction with the generic bad-character elimination framework.
-The obfuscated output from Pass 1 is then processed through Pass 2 (bad-character elimination) using the configured bad character set.
+**Note (v3.0):** Obfuscation strategies work in conjunction with the generic bad-byte elimination framework.
+The obfuscated output from Pass 1 is then processed through Pass 2 (bad-byte elimination) using the configured bad byte set.

   ## Strategy Interface